 Let me guide you through the recipe with this step-by-step VIDEO.

-– swap spinach for cooked broccoli or baby kale
+- Swap spinach for steamed broccoli or baby kale.

 More pasta, please!

 - 7 ounces/200 g salty bacon, cut into lardons

 - 3.5 ounces/100 g peas, frozen

 - 2 ounces/50 g spinach

 - 4 garlic cloves, minced

 - ⅔ cup/150 ml dry white wine

 - 2 ounces/50 g grated Parmesan, more for serving

 - ½ tsp each: salt, black pepper, red pepper flakes, dried sage